yuriy-chumak/libol-algebra/CONTRIBUTING.md

 ~ in function name means optimized C code.
-Capital letter in function name mean public function Small letter in function name mean internal function
+A capital letter in function name means public function A small letter in function name means internal function